 When you finely grind hibiscus, it creates this gorgeously rich magenta powder much like this shade of hibiscus punch.

 Related: Hibiscus Tinted Lip Balm

-Then, I strain the flowers through a fine sieve and additional filtered water straight into a large jar over the hibiscus flowers to wash as much of the hibiscus as you can.
+- Strain hibiscus through a fine sieve and pour additional filtered water straight into a large jar over the hibiscus flowers to wash as much of the nutrients off the flowers as you can.

 My Picks & Helpful Tools

 Organic Hibiscus Flowers – I buy these in 1lb packages since it goes fast.